 Foods to Reduce Inflammation

 Fourthly, there's interesting research that shows that fat cells in the body themselves secrete inflammatory substances.
-So, the extra weight that comes from eating your white-flour-vitamin-deficient-sugary-polyunsaturated-fat-donut adds insult to inflammatory injury.
-Painful joints and muscles, and fat-induced inflammation.
-The net result is painful cycle of pain, hypertension, DM, diseased blood vessels and heart disease.
+So, the extra weight that comes from eating your white-flour-vitamin-deficient-sugary-polyunsaturated-fat-donut adds insult to inflammatory injury; painful joints and muscles, and fat-induced inflammation.
+The net result is a painful cycle of pain, hypertension, DM, diseased blood vessels and cardiovascular illness.

 It's not rocket science, and it's not fake news.
 Every step of this inflammatory process is now well established in the literature.

 So, are you simply a bit overweight, rather fat or morbidly obese?
 Do you actually care?

 Preston aside: Foods to Reduce Inflammation